-Logic students eat lunch in the Lyceum, locker pods, and outside in designated areas.
+Logic students eat lunch in the Lyceum and/or outside in designated area.

-Students must remain on the LS campus during lunch and may only visit the GS campus with permission.
+Students must remain on the LS campus during lunch and may not visit the GS or RS campus without permission.

 Logic students are not permitted to go to the gym during lunch.
-Logic students may only visit the LS/RS office during lunch to contact their parent, take a quiz or test, or retrieve an item.
+Logic students may only visit the LS/RS office during lunch to contact their parents or retrieve an item.
 There are microwave ovens in the Lyceum for student use.
-There are usually four logic teachers on lunch duty, but on Tuesdays and some Thursdays there are four to six parents on duty.
+There are usually two logic teachers or coaches on lunch duty.
+On Thursdays there are two to three parents on duty.
 The simple rule is stay where someone on duty can see you at all times.

 Logic School lunch is divided into two parts: dining and recreation.
-At the beginning of the lunch period all Logic students obtain their lunches from their locker or the MPB and dine in the Lyceum, locker pod (during the assigned week) or outside (8th grade) for 15 minutes.
-Logic School students are to refrain from playing in the courtyards, fields and athletic venues.
+At the beginning of the lunch period all Logic students obtain their lunches from their locker or the MPB and dine in the Lyceum and/or outside in designated areas, for 15 minutes.
+During this time, Logic School students are to refrain from playing in the courtyards, fields and athletic venues.
 Each student should throw their trash away and clean their spot before leaving the table.
 Eighth grade students can earn the privilege to eat outside, but they can also lose that privilege if they do not keep the boardwalk clean.

-Each day, two class sections (6A, 7B, 8C, etc.) are responsible for lunch clean up.
+Each day, one Devo group is responsible for lunch clean up.
 This entails cleaning the Lyceum tables, throwing away any trash that was left, wiping the tables down and sweeping the floors.
-Additionally, classes should check the Logic School basketball court, picnic table area and boardwalk for trash.
-Classes on clean up duty should be in the Lyceum no later than 11:30.
+Additionally, groups should check the Logic School basketball court, picnic table area and boardwalk for trash.
+Groups on clean-up duty should be in the Lyceum no later than 11:30am (7th/8th Lunch) or 12:15pm (6th Lunch).
 Students record their attendance by initialing the roll sheet in the Lyceum.
-Students who are late or absent from cleaning may receive a warning or demerit, in the case of multiple infractions.
+Students who are late or absent from cleaning may receive an infraction or demerit, in the case of multiple tardies/absences.